 A list of people who have contributed to peace.
 These include efforts from politicians, humanitarians and spiritual figures.

-Mikhail Gorbachev (1931 - ) Made lasting contribution to world peace through his determination to reform the Soviet Union.
-Gorbachev initiated proposals to reduce the number of nuclear arms and helped to end the cold war.
-Also Gorbachev allowed Eastern European countries to break away from Communist rule and become democratic states.
+Mikhail Gorbachev (1931 – 2022) Made a lasting contribution to world peace through his determination to reform the Soviet Union.
+Gorbachev initiated proposals to reduce the number of nuclear arms and helped to end the Cold War.
+Also, Gorbachev allowed Eastern European countries to break away from Communist rule and become democratic states.
 Awarded Nobel Peace Prize in 1990.

-Nelson Mandela (1918 - ) Made signficant contribution to peace in South Africa.
+Nelson Mandela (1918 – 2013) Made a significant contribution to peace in South Africa.
 Although imprisoned for fighting apartheid, he was released and became first democratically elected President.
 Mandela sought to forgive and work with the former white minority.
 Mandela became a global symbol of goodwill and how people can make a real contribution to peace.
 Awarded Nobel Peace Prize in 1993 (jointly with F.W. de Klerk)

-Lech Walesa.
-(1943-) Leader of Polish Solidarity Movement had helped to bring about the end of one party Communist rule.
-Became first non-Communist President in 1991.
+Lech Walesa (1943 -) Leader of Polish Solidarity Movement had helped to bring about the end of one-party Communist rule.
+Became the first non-Communist President in 1991.
 Awarded the Nobel Peace Prize in 1983.

 Mahatma Gandhi (1869-1948) – Inspired Indians to independence through a path of non-violence.
 To Gandhi, the road to the goal was as important as the goal itself.